Fun and Quirky Museums, Lodgings in Ilinois

 Illinois sports fans and comedians alike are familiar with the phrase, “Daaaaa Bears”.
 Aside from the famous sports team and the SNL skit based off of them, Illinois has many selling points for tourists, many you wouldn’t be able to find anywhere else, whether they be in or outside of the bustling hub of Chicago.

-Visitors to Chicago should definitely hit up the International Museum of Surgical Science in Chicago.
+Visitors to Chicago should definitely visit the International Museum of Surgical Science in Chicago.

 Whether you’re a medical student or just an admirer of anatomy, this museum will provide hours of entertainment.
 Being a division of the International College of Surgeons (ICS) over 10,000 square feet (four floors) of galleries have been made open to the public.